RS-DAT/2023-05-22-scalable-GIS/setup.md

 ## Before the workshop

 * **Windows users are strongly recommended to install Windows Subsystem for Linux 2 (WSL).** For instructions, see Windows section below.
 * Participants should have Python 3 and SSH.
-In order to verify whether these are installed and/or to install them on MacOS, Linux, or Windows, see the corresponding section below.
+In order to verify whether these are installed and/or to install them on MacOS, Linux, or Windows, see the Appendix section below.
 * Python Packages: Fabric and Decorator.
 In a terminal window, type:
     ```shell
     pip install fabric decorator